cpu4youu/lynx-chatbot/README.md

 * Ability to easily add more commands and limit to specific servers
 * Separation of local document data for server specific Q&A from models

+## Future Development

+Interested to see where this project will go?
+Checkout what is next on our [Upgrades](https://github.com/cpu4youu/lynx-chatbot/wiki/Upgrades) page!

 ## Usage